Manufacturer & Exporter of Precision Turned Components, Brass Fittings and CNC Turned Parts

 1. Better tensile strength and maximum durability

 Among the main benefits of forging, as compared to casting, is the attainment of improved material strength.
-Since forging pressures include brass with very high pressure and re-crystallizing the grain structure of the metal, it does not possess any internal voids.
+Forging significantly improves tensile strength and durability by refining the metal’s grain structure under high pressure.
+This process eliminates internal voids and enhances the mechanical properties of forged brass components compared to cast parts.
 This process improves the mechanical properties of forged brass components than those of conventional cast brass parts.

 2. Enhanced Structural Integrity

 In general, it can said that forged parts are stronger than casting parts due to the forced fibrous structure.
-If there is porosity, shrinkage, or other defects that appear during casting, molten forging brass is poured into molds.
+Forged components offer superior structural integrity because the metal’s grain flow is aligned with the shape of the part.
+Unlike casting, forging avoids defects such as porosity, shrinkage, and internal cracks.
 On the other that, forging deforms the material which helps in the right direction of the grain in the shape of the part.

 3. Better Surface Finish